Frequently asked questions about residential property rentals:

 On termination of the tenancy the bond is returned subject to the property being in a similar condition as it was when the tenancy commenced.
 This includes the costs of protecting the bond.

 Do you accept applications from tenants on housing benefit ?

-We welcome people on Local Housing Allowance.
+We welcome people on Local Housing Allowance or Universal Credit.
 However, as responsible landlords we advise and encourage tenants to only take on rental obligations that they can realistically afford.

 Do I need a guarantor ?